 Primary teachers are eligible if they will be teaching year 7 or 8 pupils as part of cross-school key stage 2 and 3 collaboration.
 For example, in a multi-academy trust (MAT) or if they have firm plans to convert from primary to a secondary teaching post.

-Teachers without QTS teaching in academies are eligible.
+Teachers without qualified teacher status (QTS) teaching in academies are eligible.

 Supply teachers are eligible if they do not have a contract with a school and are committed to returning to a permanent post.